roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 The next day, she left this world of ischaemic heart failure.
-That was a sudden demise.
+That was an abrupt demise.